cristaloleg/awesome-manifesto/README.md

 - [ ] easy access to any team room
   - that's obvious, hey
 - [ ] do not delete personal chats with inactive users
-  - some chats contains interesting ideas
+  - some chats contain interesting ideas
 - [ ] closed ticket must contain a link to the changes
   - every change must be easy accessible and visible for others